 Local authority area / Postcode / Project Section Asset class Name / description Nature of effect Preliminary effect Preliminary level of significance of effect available in the public domain.
 Given that the Project at this section would be located underground, the accommodation is not anticipated to be affected by the Project during operation (and maintenance).
-Babergh CO7 6QQ (Section C) Campsite / B&B / holiday home Vauxhall Christian Trust A campsite which operates on a seasonal basis between March and October.
-Alternative campsites are available within the wider district.
-Note: Employee and visitor numbers are not available in the public domain. effects on the accommodation is anticipated due to the proximity to the draft Order Limits (approximately 140 m from the draft Order Limits).
+Babergh CO7 6QQ (Section C) Campsite / B&B / holiday home A campsite which operates on a seasonal basis between March Potential for temporary air quality, noise and visual effects on the accommodation is anticipated due to the proximity to the draft Order Limits (approximately 140 m from the draft Order Limits).
+The lack of existing vegetation to act as screening may deter a small number of visitors from staying at the accommodation due to the perceived noise and visual effects arising from the construction activities.
+However, given that measures set out in Appendix 4.1: Draft Outline CoCP in Volume III would be in place, effects are likely to be reduced.
+Land take is not anticipated from this business.
+Therefore, the accommodation is not considered to be significantly affected during construction.
+There is potential for a permanent visual amenity effect on the visitor accommodation.
+However, the accommodation would be located approximately 230 m to the closest pylon and overhead line.
+Land take is not anticipated from the business.
+Therefore, the accommodation is not anticipated to be significantly affected during operation (and maintenance).
 Negative (construction) Negative (operation (and maintenance)) Not significant (construction) Not significant (operation (and maintenance))